Loan Repayment Calculator | Loan Payoff Calculator

 Just as there are different reasons to take out a loan, there are as many different kinds of loans, each serving a different need.
-And for each different type of loan, there is a calculator specialized to help you make sense of it - we have most of them here.
-If you are explicitly interested in the amount of money you have to pay back, you should check out our loan balance calculator, or if you would like to estimate the interest rate or APR, you can easily employ our interest rate calculator or personal loan calculator.
-Finally, it is worth noting that the majority of loan structures involve an amortization schedule.
-If you would like to get more insight into the background of the amortization process, you should visit our amortization calculator.
+And for each type of loan, there is a specialized calculator to help you make sense of it - we have most of them here.
+Suppose you are explicitly interested in the amount of money you have to pay back.
+In that case, you should check out our loan balance calculator, or if you would like to estimate the interest rate or APR, you can easily employ our personal loan calculator.
+Finally, it is worth noting that most loan structures involve an amortization schedule.
+If you want more insight into the background of the amortization process, you should visit our amortization calculator.

 What is loan repayment?

 No matter what reasons you have for taking a loan, one thing is sure - at some point, you will have to return the borrowed money, with interest.
 Loan payback usually starts right away and happens in equal monthly installments.
 Depending on the conditions of the loan, the repayment can be deferred for a few months.
 The process of paying back the loan is called loan repayment.
 If, at the end of the loan's term, the whole amount is paid back, we can say that the loan is fully amortized.
 On the other end of the spectrum is a partially amortized loan, where only a part of the sum is returned in monthly payments.
 Additionally, a lump sum, called a balloon payment, is paid to the bank after a specific interval.